journey-education/wd-admissions-challenge/README.md

 ## Evaluation Criteria

-You have 10 days from the day you applied to send in your admissions challenge.
+Your learning advisor will specify how long you have to complete and submit your admissions challenge.
 Once we review your work, we will reach out (typically within a day or two) to let you know the next steps.
-10 days is not a lot of time, so make sure to put aside a few hours each day to get this done.
-At the end of the 10 days, submit your project at whichever state it is in.

 ## Do This